ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed-20.md

 ## So That's What This Does

-In trying to fix the padding of the site on Desktop, I was making changes to `global.less`, which is a stylesheet that makes changes to *all* implementations of the site -- desktop/tablet/phone.
+In trying to fix the padding of the site on Desktop, I was making changes to `global.less`, which is a stylesheet that makes changes to *all* implementations of the site---desktop/tablet/phone.

 What I *should* have been doing was using the `@media` query to insure that the changes made to the desktop/tablet versions of the site did *not*[^mq] effect the phone-sized versions of the site.